woutishere122/BEWA/README.md

 From this window, we selected `Select 4D data`, to upload our input data for our first participant: `sub-9001_ses-1_task-rest_bold.nii.gz`.

-Next, we selected `/neurodesktop-storage/ds000201/sub-9001` as our output directory to tell `FSL` to create a feat directory called sub-001.feat at the same level as the subject and seed directories.
+Next, we selected `/neurodesktop-storage/ds000201/sub-9001_1` as our output directory to tell `FSL` to create a feat directory called sub-9001_1.feat at the same level as the subject and seed directories.

 ![image](https://github.com/woutishere122/BEWA/assets/120474930/f0d068e0-0680-4d80-86f7-c02b732ac483)

-Next, in the Unix Terminal, check the number of volumes and repetition time of your data, to input into `FEAT` (make sure you are in the `ds000201` directory):
+Normally, FEAT should automatically fill out the `Total volumes` and `TR(s)`.
+However, if this is not the case, you can check the number of volumes and repetition time of your data using the Unix Terminal (make sure you are in the `ds000201` directory):
 ```bash
 fslinfo sub-9001/ses-1/func/sub-9001_ses-1_task-rest_bold.nii.gz
 ```